 Patternmaker Pro has default values for all variables.
-The ease variables will generally be set to zero by default.
+The ease variables will generally be set to zero for sloper type patterns.
 Seam allowances are set according to what makes sense for the garment or pattern.
 If you don't have a specific reason for changing a variable, just leave it at the default.
 If you find that the variable default doesn't work for you, you can always change it on a later draft.

 Minimum & Maximum Values

 You'll note that variables will have a minimum and/or maximum value.
 These are set to prevent the pattern draft from failing, if too large or small of a value is entered.

 Listed below are all the variables available within Patternmaker Pro.
 These may change over time, so check back often.

 Ease is a value that is added to a circumference measurement to make the pattern a little bigger.
 Ease can be added as design ease or wearing ease.
 Learn more about design ease and wearing ease.

 Seam allowances are used for real world sewing.
 This is the excess fabric beyond the seam for the sewing machine presser foot to use.
 It also prevents the seams from unraveling.
 Learn more about seam allowances.